35 Everyday Household Items You Can Use In Witchcraft

 10. Stockpot or Crockpot

 Cauldrons were once standard in our ancestors’ homes found at the hearth.
 Now our kitchen is the hearth of the house and our cauldrons are our pots and pans.
 Use your stockpot or crockpot to cook magickal meals or simmer magickal potpourris.
 I’ve also made herbal infusions and decoctions with my stockpot.
 And brew a floor wash in your stockpot before cleaning your floors!
+A more modern approach to the cauldron might also be the instant pot!

 And now you’re thinking is she crazy?
 Soap can be used in witchcraft?
 To that I say, of course!
 When washing in the morning or at night, use your bar of soap in a downwards fashion from head to feet to cleanse yourself of all negative vibes.
 You can even buy soaps made by witches for specific purposes!

 Everyone has to wear clothes, right?
 Why not enchant your clothing before putting them on?
 Select certain colors for certain intentions.
 For example, wear pink when you want to increase the romance in your life.
 Wear green when you want to attract more money.
 Shoes and jewelry are also magical tools common in every household.
+Jewelry becomes protective amulets.
+Write or draw spells on the bottom of your shoes.
+Get creative!

 Have a jar of buttons you don’t know what to do with?
 Use the buttons in your witchcraft.
 Add them to your spell bags and adorn your poppets.
 Buttons make great eyes and noses for poppets.
 Sew buttons into a pattern or symbol inside a jacket or coat to align with a magical intention.
+NEVER pick up a button in your path…it’s bad luck!

-Every house has a bag of canister of flour in the kitchen.
+Every house has a bag or canister of flour in the kitchen.
 Flour is typically made from wheat, rice or corn so it also carries the magical properties of the plant from which it’s made.
 Obviously, flour can be used to make magical breads and pies, BUT you can also use it to draw out circles and sigils on the ground.

 If you have a bathtub or shower, you have access to an incredibly magical experience.
 A safe place where you can connect with the water element.
 Take a shower to cleanse away negative vibes from the day, or add herbs and flowers to your bath to cast spells for money, success, love, etc.